Areeba-Nizami/dijkstras-algorithm-CPP/README.md

-Completed C++ code for Dijkstras Algorithm
+This is the completed C++ code for Dijkstras Algorithm using basic coding.
+It involves shallow programming and Discrete Mathematics.